auth0/docs/articles/tutorials/using-auth0-with-multi-tenant-apps.md

 ## Use Multiple Connections

 ::: warning
-Please be aware that Auth0 enforces a limit of 50 Database Connections for a single Client.
+Auth0 enforces a limit of 50 Database Connections for each [client](/clients).
 :::

 While using multiple [Connections](/identityproviders) introduces additional layers of complexity, there are several scenarios where this option might make sense: